 9. Invest in staff learning opportunities

-People who get the chance to grow their skills and expertise take more pride in their jobs, you should encourage employees in your organization to gain new skills.
+People who get the chance to grow their skills and expertise to take more pride in their jobs, you should motivate employees in your organization to gain new skills.

 However, providing trainings and learning programs is not enough.
 You must ensure that employees are able to apply the knowledge gained to accomplish their work and further benefit their career utility.